Left and Center: Charlotte circa, 1981

 Height and Weight: 5’0″ and 100 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, Charlotte was suffering from depression at the time of her disappearance and two weeks prior to her disappearance, she attempted to commit suicide by overdosing on tranquilizers, Charlotte has a small circular dot shaped scar below her left eye which was caused by pencil lead, she has silver caps on her lower front teeth, Charlottes ears are pierced, she has a triangular shaped birthmark on her lower back near her waistline
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Charlotte was suffering from depression at the time of her disappearance and two weeks prior to her disappearance, she attempted to commit suicide by overdosing on tranquilizers, Charlotte has a small circular dot shaped scar below her left eye which was caused by pencil lead, she has silver caps on her lower front teeth, Charlottes ears are pierced, she has a triangular shaped birthmark on her lower back near her waistline

 Clothing/Jewelry Description: A dark maroon short sleeved pullover blouse with white stripes on the sleeves and white trim on the sleeves and neck, a pair of blue jeans, Nike sneakers, Charlotte was wearing a ring that resembled a wedding band on her right ring finger

 Charlotte June Kinsey was last seen with her friend, Cinda Leanne Pallett, in Oklahoma City, Oklahoma on September 26th 1981.
 They were at the Oklahoma State Fairgrounds at the time of their disappearance.
 Charlotte later called her family to explain that she and Cinda were offered jobs where they would assist a worker unloading stuffed plush animals from a truck at the fair.

 Charlottes mother agreed to let them take the jobs so long as Charlotte calls her at approximately 9:00 pm.
 The pair had plans to spend the night at Cinda’s residence.
 Charlotte never called her mother and the girls never made it to Cinda’s house.
 They have never been seen or heard from again.